 - Freeze: You can store the jalfrezi in a freezer-safe airtight container for up to three months in the freezer.
 But I highly recommend serving this curry fresh as the texture of the paneer changes after freezing.

 - Reheat: Reheat the paneer jalfrezi on the stovetop on low heat or in the microwave oven until heated through.
-If frozen, Defrost for a few hours on the kitchen top before reheating.
+If frozen, defrost for a few hours on the kitchen top before reheating.

 - Dont overcook: Do not overcook the veggies else, they will turn mushy.